 And although I like white, I like colour better.
 White reminds me of those pretty shoes I once had as a girl.
 They were lovely, but not so white for long.
 The same with those pretty lacily white stockings me and my younger sister wore under our Sunday dresses as girls.
 They attracted dirt like nobody's business.
 So in came the use of colour in my Schwalm embroidery projects.

 Now, traditional Schwalm embroidery is done with cotton a broder.
 A not so shiny non-strandable cotton thread.
 It is nice, but cotton perle and silk threads are nicer.
 Or at least in my opinion they are.
 I especially like to use variegated threads as they form pretty colour patterns when used with the many different Schwalm filling stitches.

 But I wasn't quite finished yet!
 How about one shrinks the butterfly?
 For instance, until it fits a tiny 4cm Dandelyne wooden hoop.
 Thanks to my training in Appenzeller whitework embroidery, I knew that you can add tiny filling stitches (some the same as in Schwalm embroidery; after all there is only so much you can do with a blank grid) into a tiny grid of withdrawn threads.
 Born where the elegant butterfly pendants!
 Still using original heritage skills, but sans the table cloth.
-After weeks of stitching (one butterfly takes about six hours to create), I now have a colourful bunch of lovely butterfly pendants for sale in my webshop.
+After weeks of stitching (one butterfly takes about six hours to create), I now have a colourful bunch of lovely butterfly pendants.